 You may have read about the increase in the number of cases of vaccine-preventable diseases in the United States over the last several years and specifically in California with the recent increase of Measles and Pertussis cases.
 The best protection against vaccine-preventable diseases is broad vaccination coverage.
 We believe that in a setting like BCI, this is crucial to the overall safety and well-being of everyone on site.
 Our vaccine guidelines follow the requirements established by the California Department of Public Health and the Center for Disease Control and the American Academy of Pediatrics.

-Therefore, in order to attend BCI the following vaccines MUST be current and verified by medical documentation:
+Therefore, in order to attend BCI the following vaccines MUST be current with dates received listed in your medical form: